Diversity, Our Interwoven Experiences

-- We require authentication to join the conference and we limit access to the conference to registered individuals.
+- We require authentication to join the online workshops and we limit access to registered individuals.

 - We use automatically generated meeting IDs rather than using the same ID repeatedly.

-- We will remove individual users from the conference who do not respect the C2021 VIrtual Code of Conduct.
+- We will remove individual users from the conference who do not respect the C2022 Virtual Code of Conduct.

 - Update your video conferencing software.
 As security issues arise, many video conferencing companies are updating their software with patches and fixes.

-- As a presenter, you can decide whether or not to broadcast your image as well as the background of your office.
+- As a facilitator, you can decide whether or not to broadcast your image as well as the background of your office.

 - Do not share your meeting link and especially passwords in public forums or on social media.